YatechDev/CI_PP2_Pokemon_Mini_Games/README.md

 - The user can play a short, pleasant and enjoyable little game.
 - The user can challenge himself and try to win the game.
-- The user can explore the subject of "Pokemon" in a fun way.
+- The user can explore the subject of "Pokémon" in a fun way.

 ### Site Owner Goals